angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 which should open the facebook pop-up.

 Once you authenticate yourself, you should see your Facebook display name and profile picture on your screen.
-Click the Logout button, which will make the Auth Object null and you should see the difference on your screen.
+Click the Logout button, which will make the AuthState to null and you should see the difference on your screen.

 You can try redirecting yourself to another page to grab additional details from Facebook and experiement on your own.